- Boarding Wellington with a vehicle

 Boarding the ferry

 Boarding the ferry is incredibly easy and you should not have any concerns.
-We are used to welcoming hundreds of people travelling for the first time on a ferry every day.
-Many of those have just hired a large campervan and feel quite nervous about driving it into a ship!
+We are used to welcoming hundreds of people on our ferries every day.
+Many of those are travelling for the first time on a ferry and some have just hired a large campervan and feel quite nervous about driving it into a ship!
 But have no fear, our vehicle decks are spacious, light, with well marked wide straight lanes.
 Furthermore, Kaiarahi and Kaitaki have front and rear doors, so might simply drive straight on and straight off at the other end!

-After Check-In, you will have been directed to wait in one of four lanes.
-When it is time to board, the Vehicle Marshal will cars beckon cars forward.
+After Check-In, you will have been directed to wait in one of Boarding Lanes.
+When it is time to board, the Vehicle Marshal will beckon cars forward.
 You should follow the car in front of you and look for the marshal's instruction to proceed once you reach the end of the lane.
-The marshal's may take vehicles from different lanes, rather than one lane at a time.
+The marshal's may take vehicles from different lanes, rather than whole lanes at a time.
 This is because they have to ensure the weight is evenly distributed within the ship.

-Once you are on the ship, the ship's marshals will lead you into a lane to park.
+Once you are on the ship, the ship's marshals will guide you into a lane to park.

 On Kaitaki and Kaiarahi there are two vehicle decks.
 You may be instructed to drive up the internal ramp to reach the upper vehicle deck.